bluepines/slick53/README.markdown

 It is built on top of the boto library.

 ## Installation
-How to Install from github\:
+Run these commands to install:

 ```bash
 git clone git://github.com/bluepines/slick53.git